DX Heroes logo

 Cursor IDE - rules settings

-Here you have the opportunity to tell Cursor how to talk to you and what its answers should look like.
+Here you tell Cursor how to talk to you and what its answers should look like.

 You can enter any preference you like, for example "always use type instead of interface for TypeScript".